Silas-Blanchard/Star-System-Editor/README.md

 Coded in Javafx for those who want to run the code themselves.

 Feel free to use!
-If you do, contact me at @Quattuordecillionaire on Discord or at silasb3435@gmail.com
+If you do, contact me at @quattuordecillionaire on Discord or at silasb3435@gmail.com (since it would be nice to see someone using it)